Slimformation/slimformation/slimfo/README.md

 It's being built using [Brunch](http://brunch.io) and [Chaplin](http://chaplinjs.org/), which is just [Backbone](http://documentcloud.github.io/backbone/) all coffee'd and sugar'd up.

+#### Local dev workflow

+Navigate to `chrome://extensions` in your browser.
+Make sure the checkbox for "Developer mode" at the top right is checked.

+You should have a menu option to "Load unpacked extension."
+Click this, and navigate to where you've stored the `slimformation` repository.
+Select the `slimfo` directory.
+This should load the extension into Chrome (or Chromium) and bring up the app's icon next to the address bar.

+The extension popup is just an HTML file, so you can right click to inspect elements to your desire.

+Back in your console, be sure to have `brunch watch` running (do this from the `slimfo/` directory).
+This will watch and compile any changes you make to the scripts, views or styles.

+When you're ready to package the `.crx` file, navigate back to `chrome://extensions`.
+Select "Pack extension."
+This will bring up a dialog to select an extension root directory and a private key.

 **If you're starting from scratch, you need the following:**

 1. Install node and npm.